How Much Does It Cost to Build a Deck?

 Other Decking Cost Factors

-There are several other factors you need to budget for when planning your deck-building project.
-Permitting, demolition, and the time of year all impact how much you'll pay for your new deck.
+Several other factors must be budgeted for when planning your deck-building project.
+Permitting, demolition, and the time of year all impact the cost of your new deck.

 Permits